bgorwin/psychicgame/README.md

 <p>
 To guess the letter that the computer has selected, click letters on the you're keyboard and see if you can guess the right one!
 <p>

+To view the app, click the link here: https://bgorwin.github.io/psychicgame/